Adidas Boost Tower

 The tower’s top section is removable for situations where the entire tower is too cumbersome to use.
 This allows greater versatility for events and store layout changes.

 In the past users would lift and release both balls manually.
 This introduced timing variations into the ball drop and compromised the overall impact of the experience.
-I redesigned the tower to have a magnetic release system.
+I added a magnetic release system.
 Magnets in the top section of the display hold both balls above the foam below.
-When you pull the release tab the magnets are shifted to the side allowing both balls to fall simultaneously.
+When you pull the release tab magnets release both balls simultaneously.

 The final construction loses the shoes display however, the rest of the functionality remained intact.
 The employees at the store said they liked the display overall and that it intrigued customers who interacted with it.